-The Certificate is in effect a minor in the field of international relations comprised of relevant courses from many different departments and programs in the Social and Behavioral Sciences (Division II).
+The International Relations (IR) Certificate is in effect a minor in the field of international relations comprised of relevant courses from many different departments and programs in the Social and Behavioral Sciences (Division II).

-- Can students in majors not in Division II earn the Certificate?
+- Can students in majors not in Division II earn the IR Certificate?

-So long as all requirements are fulfilled, students in any Wesleyan major (including University majors) can earn the Certificate.
+So long as all requirements are fulfilled, students in any Wesleyan major (including the University Major) can earn the IR Certificate.

 - Can introductory courses be taken pass/fail?

 No, all advanced courses must be taken for graded credit, and a B+ average needs to be maintained over the five advanced courses intended to be used towards the IR Certificate.